MadMike02/learning-docker/README.md

 - `docker-compose ps` -- list containers manage by docker compose
 - `docker-compose logs` -- logs of all containers
 - `docker-compose logs containerName` -- log of that container
-- `docker-compose stop` -- all containers stop
+- `docker-compose stop` -- all containers stop withour removing them
 - `docker-compose start` -- all containers start
 - `docker-compose rm --all` -- all containers remove
 - `docker-compose build` -- rebuild all images